A primer on semiconvex functions in general potential theories: Preface

-Before continuing with the presentation, an important remark concerning terminology should be made.
-We follow the usage of Harvey and Lawson (as well as \cite{chlp} and \cite{cprdir}) by saying that an upper semicontinuous function $u$ is \emph{quasi-convex} if a quadratic perturbation $u + \frac{\lambda}{2}| \cdot|^2$ is convex for some $\lambda \geq 0$, which is equivalent to asking that the Hessian of $u$ is bounded below (in the viscosity sense).
-This is often called \emph{semiconvexity} (especially in the conventional viscosity literature such as \cite{user}).
-We prefer the term quasi-convex since these functions are not ``half-convex'' in the same way that semicontinuous functions are ``half-continuous'' and the term quasi-convex is consistent with the use of \emph{quasi-plurisubharmonic} in several complex analysis, as noted in~\cite{hpsurvey}.
-Moreover, one should also note that in convex analysis, quasi-convexity is often used to mean that inverse images of half-lines bounded above are convex sets.
+An important remark on terminology is in order.
+With some reservation, we have decided to use the more conventional term {\em semiconvex} for a function $u$ (defined on a convex subset of Euclidian space) such that $u + \frac{\lambda}{2} |\cdot|^2$ is a convex function for some $\lambda \geq 0$.
+This is equivalent to asking that the Hessian of $u$ is bounded below (in the viscosity sense).
+In the works mentioned above, the less conventional term {\em quasi-convex} is used, which is consistent with the use of \emph{quasi-plurisubharmonic} in several complex analysis, as noted in~\cite{hpsurvey}.
+However, in convex analysis, quasi-convexity is also used to mean that inverse images of half-lines bounded above are convex sets.
+In an attempt to avoid confusion over a wide audience, we have adopted the more conventional term semiconvex, as used in much of the viscosity literature, such as \cite{user}.
+We would like to stress however that semiconvex functions are not ``half-convex'' in the same way that semicontinuous functions are ``half-continuous''.
+Moreover, any $C^2$ function is locally semiconvex, which shows that semiconvex functions are far from being ``half-convex''.
 Perhaps a different term such as ``convexable'' might be advisable, or to use \emph{Hessian bounded below} as in \cite{slod}.
-Indeed, any $C^2$ function is locally quasi-convex, which shows that quasi-convex functions are far from being ``half-convex''.